monocle-h2020/camera_calibration/data_template/images/spectral_response_monochromator/README.md

-This folder will contain raw *monochromator* images (DNG) directly from the camera.
+This folder contains raw *monochromator* images (DNG) directly from the camera.

 There will be subfolders for different grating/filter combinations.
 These in turn contain subfolders with images, the subfolders corresponding to wavelengths.